learning-zone/java-basics/README.md

 **System Class**: The purpose of the System class is to provide access to system resources.
 It contains accessibility to standard input, standart output, error output streams, current time in millis, terminating the application, etc.

 #### Q. What are assertions in Java?
 An assertion allows testing the correctness of any assumptions that have been made in the program.
 Assertion is achieved using the assert statement in Java.
 While executing assertion, it is believed to be true.
-If it fails, JVM throws an error named AssertionError.
+If it fails, JVM throws an error named `AssertionError`.
 It is mainly used for testing purposes during development.

 The assert statement is used with a Boolean expression and can be written in two different ways.
 ```